-6.2.3 The layout of the proposed development has been designed to maintain as much distances as possible with the on the trees where recorded with breeding activities of ardeids in Mai Po Village Egretry, and the landscape design has also avoided any direct impact to those trees (Figure 5.1).
+6.2.3 The layout of the proposed development has been designed to maintain as much distances as possible with the on the trees where recorded with breeding activities of ardeids in Mai Po

+Village Egretry, and the landscape design has also avoided any direct impact to those trees (Figure 6.4).
 As outlined in the Tree Treatment Schedule, all the trees within the Mai Po Village Egretry will be retained, including the Albizia lebbeck, Aleurites moluccana and Dimocarpus longan (with respect to T1, T4, T8 and T9 in Tree Treatment Scheduld).
 Therefore, direct impact on the Mai Po Village Egretry is avoided as a result of the proposed development.
+With reference to the Landscape Master Plan (Figure 6.4), in consideration of the actual condition and requirement during construction, removal of existing structure, such as hoarding and raised planter wall are necessary, which shall have impact to the existing trees currently attaching to these structures, so that some trees, especially on the South-eastern side should be removed.
+To minimize the potential indirect impact and disturbance to the adjacent habitat of the breeding ardeid, it is proposed to plant a group of new trees at the South-eastern side before removal of certain nos. of existing trees (most of the trees are Macaranga tanarius var. tomentosa (血桐), which are very common species).